AaltoSciComp/scicomp-docs/triton/usage/quotas.rst

 .. note::

-   To try a quick fix, you can:
+   To try a quick fix for scratch, you can:
      ``quotafix -gs --fix /path/to/the/directory``

    If that fixes something, and problem recurs, then:
      ``module load teflon``

+   To check your home directory usage, run
+      ``du -xh $HOME | sort -h``

 How quotas work
 ---------------